Brine Management 2.0 - From Waste Stream to Resource Stream

 • Environmental (E)

-Traditional brine disposal can be water-intensive, energy-consuming, and environmentally risky.
-But when you extract value from a byproduct and existing infrastructure, we can dramatically reduce the environmental footprint of lithium extraction.
+Traditional brine disposal is water-intensive, energy-consuming, and environmentally risky.
+But when you extract value from a byproduct using existing infrastructure, you can dramatically cut the environmental footprint of lithium production.

 With Lithium Harvest’s lithium extraction solution:

-• Water use is reduced by up to 96% compared to evaporation ponds.
+• Water use drops by up to 96% compared to evaporation ponds.

-• CO₂ emissions are significantly lower, especially when paired with renewable-powered operations.
+• CO₂ emissions are significantly lower, especially when paired with operations powered by renewable energy.

-• Waste is minimized — what was once a disposal stream becomes a feedstock.
+• Waste is minimized – what was once a disposal stream becomes a valuable feedstock.

-In fact, recovering lithium from produced water or geothermal brine can save up to 15 million kilograms of CO₂ emissions and 500 million gallons of water per 1,000 metric tons of lithium produced, compared to traditional methods.
+In fact, recovering lithium from produced water or geothermal brine can save up to 15 million kilograms of CO₂ and 500 million gallons of water for every 1,000 metric tons of lithium produced, compared to traditional methods.

 • Social (S)

-Communities are paying attention to how industries manage water, especially in drought-prone regions or near sensitive ecosystems.
-Treating brine as a resource rather than a pollutant demonstrates responsible water stewardship and a commitment to local well-being.
+Communities are paying close attention to how industries manage water, especially in drought-prone areas or near sensitive ecosystems.
+Treating brine as a resource instead of a pollutant shows real commitment to responsible water stewardship and local well-being.

-It is not just about compliance — it is about earning trust.
+It’s not just about compliance – it’s about earning trust.

-Moreover, many of these resource streams — like geothermal brines and produced water — are domestic.
-That means jobs and supply chains stay local, helping to revitalize communities and build resilience in the green economy.
+Plus, many of these resource streams – like geothermal brines and produced water – are domestic.
+That means jobs, supply chains, and economic benefits stay local, helping to revitalize communities and build resilience in the growing green economy.

 • Governance (G)

-Sustainable brine management reflects strategic foresight.
-It aligns operations with global sustainability goals and builds resilience against future regulations, commodity price shocks, and stakeholder scrutiny.
+Sustainable brine management shows strategic foresight.
+It aligns operations with global sustainability goals and builds resilience against future regulations, commodity price swings, and growing stakeholder scrutiny.

-For boards, investors, and corporate leadership, the equation becomes clear:
+For boards, investors, and corporate leadership, the equation is simple:

 • Lower operational risk